This event has been and gone!

 2016 saw Steve perform his biggest ever headline show at The SSE Arena, Wembley and achieve his 5th consecutive Top 10 album in the UK with his new album, ‘Keepin' The Horse Between Me And The Ground’.
 ‘Keepin' The Horse Between Me And The Ground’ has Steve in the saddle and holding the reins, so what you get here is a good ol' Seasick mix of boogie, blues, rock, americana, folk-music.
 It’s an album celebrating being alive, still going strong, and loving every minute of it.

 Seasick Steve tour dates

-For a London girl who kick-started her career on the Internet, Lily Allen is flying higher than ever.
-Since emerging in 2006 with her iconic debut No 1 single ‘Smile’, Lily has gone on to sell over 5 million albums worldwide.
-Her cheeky songs, down-to-earth lyrics and dramatic sense of fashion earned her a place at the top of the charts and have seen her climb her way out of Internet-based cultdom, into mainstream critical acclaim.
+For a London girl who kick-started her career on the now almost forgotten social networking site myspace, Lily Allen soon became a sensation,emerging with her iconic debut No 1 single ‘Smile’.
+Her cheeky songs, down-to-earth lyrics and dramatic sense of fashion earned her a place at the top of the charts and has seen her climb her way out of Internet-based cultdom, into mainstream commercial success and critical acclaim.

 Lily Allen tour dates